reshufflehq/reshuffle/README.md

-# Reshuffle Integration Fabric
+# Reshuffle Integration Framework
-Reshuffle is a lightweight and open source integration platform.
+Reshuffle is a lightweight and open source integration framework.
 With Reshuffle you can build integrations, connect systems, and build workflows.

 Here is a simple workflow that listens to a cron event that runs every 5 sec:
 ```js